-Blow Hole – The diameter we use for most every flute we make that have a flute bore diameter of ¾”, ⅞”, and 1” bores is ⅜” in diameter.
-We use a ⅜” roundover bit to create the blowhole channel in each half of the flute.
+Blow Hole – The diameter we use for almost every flute we make that have a flute bore diameter of ¾”, ⅞”, and 1” bores is ⅜” in diameter.
+We use a ⅜” round over bit to create the blow-hole channel in each half of the flute.
 You will essentially bore half the depth in each blank and when you glue the blanks together you will end up with a ⅜” diameter hole.
-The length of the blow hole again is up to you but we keep our blowholes between 2.5” and 3” inches long.
+The length of the blow-hole again is up to you but we keep our blowholes between 2.5” and 3” inches long.

 Slow Air Chamber – The diameter of this chamber will be whatever bore size you have selected.
 So if you are making a ⅞” flute your SAC will also be ⅞” in diameter.
 The length of the SAC can really be whatever you want it to be.
 The longer the SAC the longer the overall length of your flute.
-There are times though where I will cut the main bore for example at 1″ inch and the SAC I will cut at 7/8″ wide.
-This usually has to do with how much taper I want towards the mouthpiece on a larger bore flute.
-Typically though I will make the SAC area using the following length as a guide – based on bore size:
+We typically make our SAC area the following length based on bore size: